SVB Collapse: The Two Words That Can Cause Chaos and Bankruptcies - NewsBreak

 "It took years at Vineyard Bank and customers received money back in batches," he said.

-"It used to take months for banks to fail and the FDIC knew well in advance and looked at loans and tried to price loans," Couto said.
+"It used to take months for banks to fail and the FDIC knew well in advance and looked at loans and tried to price loans," Coutous said.

 While loans are hard to value, there are virtual data rooms that speed up the process.
 The bank examiners will "will spend the majority of the time looking at loan files and looking at credit quality- often debating what the quality of the loan is," he said

-Customers should not panic because “uninsured does not mean lost," Couto said.
+Customers should not panic because “uninsured does not mean lost," Coutous said.
 "If the bank's money is invested in assets that are illiquid, it will take time to convert to cash."

 The problem is the "uncertainty to the timing and the ultimate level of value that those assets get - will it take six months and 90 cents or two years and get 80 cents.
 That is a legitimate question."